 Every consultancy earns their own spotlight.
 Their client relationships are valuable, and they know it.
 So how do you make that climb to earning more responsibility and trust for your own small consultancy?

 One way you can do this is to do good work for the larger entities you are currently manufacturing goods for.
 Let people always speak highly of you and have good things to say about your reliability.

 Let some of the larger firms in your circle know that you want to grow.
 They may be able to help you by providing referrals or connecting you to other people.
 But you’ll never get help unless you ask for it.

 If you subcontract out directly to a smaller agency, you should be able to have direct interactions with the actual client.
 If you’re an subcontracting agency one layer removed from the actual client, you may be able to get access, or you may not.
 It depends, as the stakes get a lot higher the more you level up.

 You’re never there to poach anyone’s clients, spotlight, or glory.
 Never mess with someone else’s money.
 But what you can learn by listening to what clients are truly concerned with at the next level above you is the real gold.
-This will help you identify common problems in specific industry verticals, as you see those patterns over and over again.
+This will help you identify common problems in specific industry verticals, like HVAC and AC repair, for example – and you will see those patterns over and over again.
 These are the problems that you want to get good at solving, as they are signposts on the way to your goals.